YannCebron/m68kplugin/docs/features/ide.md

 Register list can be filtered by _OCS_, _ECS_, and _AGA_ chip set and `CIAx` registers can be toggled.

-Use the _i_ toggle button to show Chip Set information in the list.
+Use the _i_ toggle button to show chip set information in the list.

 ![Amiga hardware register documentation](../assets/ide/amiga_hardware_doc.png)

 ## External Tools

-Navigate to _file:lineNumber_ location or label(s) from vasm console messages
+Navigate to _file:lineNumber_ location or label(s) from [vasm](http://sun.hasenbraten.de/vasm/) console messages

 ![vasm navigation](../assets/ide/vasm_navigation.png)